Kult-Studio/Metasphere/README.md

   **How to edit camera script**
   Recommended: Some familiarity with coding.
 The path to the python script can be found in the bat file using a text editor from the Startup folder (See Additional troubleshooting).

+- 'Loading configuration' does not disappear.
+Unplug and plug back the arduino (sensor) usb to the pc.
+Then in the game, press L on keyboard to reset connection until you see the sensor values.

 - 'Failed to connect to Arduino'.
 Follow the instructions and check the Arduino port in the txt file.
 Check the Arduino port by right-click windows icon -> Device manager -> Ports
 ![port-check.gif](Documentation/port-check.gif)
 In this image the port is COM3.
 Change the port in the txt file to reflect this as well.